goingtochapel/ugh/details.md

 ## Saturday, October 12th
 ### 3:45 pm : Depart for Farm
 #### From Hotel Blocks Downtown:
-Transportation will be provided from the Charlotte City Center Marriott to the farm, leaving at 3:45 PM sharp.
+Transportation will be provided from the Charlotte City Center Marriott leaving at 3:45 PM sharp.

 #### For non-hotel guests:
 Transportation will be provided from Myers Park United Methodist Church leaving at 3:45 pm sharp.
 Please park across Queens Road.

 ### 5:00 – 11 pm : Wedding Ceremony at Rhyne Family Farm
 #### Casual-Cocktail Attire - Farm Friendly Shoes (Flats, Wedges or Boots)
-For all guests: There will be shuttles returning to Charlotte throughout the evening, the first shuttle will leave at 9pm.
+There will be shuttles returning to Charlotte throughout the evening, the first shuttle will leave at 9pm.

 Iron Station, NC